yellow push fertilizer spreader

 Application #5 – August/September: Apply third round of slow-release granular fertilizer to promote green growth and healthy plant roots.
 Spot treat broadleaf and grassy weeds using post-emergent herbicide.

-Application #6 – September/October: Apply first round of Fall pre-emergent designed to control cool-season weeds that would appear in your lawn during the winter and early spring months.
+Application #6 – September/October: Apply Fall pre-emergent designed to control cool-season weeds that would appear in your lawn during the winter and early spring months.
 Spot treat broadleaf and grassy weeds using post-emergent herbicide

 Pricing